How much could data-backed design and testing impact your bottom line?

 Here’s a suggested sequence for examining ROI in micro-chunks:

-- Perform usability testing to locate stuck points in the current process, then choose one spot on the sales journey for your experiment
+- Perform usability testing to locate bottlenecks in the current process, then choose one spot on the sales journey for your experiment

 - Track the current metrics of the related KPI to establish the baseline